Major multi-day storm headed toward Northern California

 “If you are traveling through the Sierra, either get ahead of the storm before snowfall begins or wait until it’s over to get up there.
 It will be increasingly treacherous,” he said.

+A low-pressure system from the Pacific Northwest was on track to hit coastal areas north of San Francisco Saturday night and drop light rain.

-About about 85 miles (137 kilometers) southeast of Seattle, a winter storm warning was in place until Sunday morning in an area where a Saturday avalanche killed a 60-year-old man.
-Five others were rescued.
+In the Pacific Northwest, a winter storm warning was in place in an area including the ski resort where an avalanche Saturday killed a 60-year-old man and temporarily buried five others.

 Rainfall totals across the north could range between 2-6 inches (5-15 centimeters), and the greatest amount was expected in the Santa Cruz and Santa Lucia mountain ranges, where winds could exceed 50 miles per hour (80 kilometers per hour).
 The rain could cause minor flooding and rockslides, particularly in areas where wildfires have burned recently, according to the forecast.